Our History

 2019

-The Pennsylvania Department of Conservation and Natural Resources (DCNR) Bureau of Forestry certifies all 2.2 million acres of State Forests in Pennsylvania to the SFI Forest Management Standard.
+The Pennsylvania Department of Conservation and Natural Resources (DCNR) Bureau of Forestry certified all 2.2 million acres of State Forests in Pennsylvania to the SFI Forest Management Standard.

 2022